-So why is archery tag ideal for geeks?
-Here’s what I think.
+Why is archery tag ideal for geeks?
+Here are several reasons.

 1. Archery Tag Emphasizes Technique, Not Gear